-El Salvador’s greatest challenge is a lack of resources to finance Plan Seguro, which requires $2.1 billion, or an equivalent of 8.7 percent of El Salvador’s GDP, over the next five years.
 In 2016, the government implemented a security tax on high-income earners and telecommunications providers, and used the tax revenue to fund police salary bonuses, supplement the Attorney General’s budget, and support prevention activities, however, adequate resources for the security services (as well as education, infrastructure, health care, etc.) remain a challenge.

-Model Precincts and Community Policing – INL funds instructors and advisors who provide oversight and training to the police in community-style policing, executive police decision making, and institutionalization of modern police philosophies.
-Community policing efforts are centralized in 11 main police delegations, with new equipment, trained personnel, and improved protocols instituted at 41 police stations across El Salvador.
+Model Precincts and Community Policing – INL funds instructors and advisors who provide oversight and training to the police in community-style policing, executive police decision making, and institutionalization of modern policing philosophies.
+Community policing efforts are underway in all 19 of El Salvador’s departments, with new equipment, trained personnel, and improved protocols instituted at 50 police stations across El Salvador.
 INL plans to expand the number of Model Police Precincts in El Salvador in the coming years.
 In 2018, INL began supporting the PNC’s School Resource Officer (SRO) unit, which will train 500 SROs assigned to Salvadoran schools.
 SROs will ensure safety of schools and help curtail the role of the military in civilian policing by enabling reassignment of military officers currently guarding schools.

 Prison Reform – INL aims to strengthen corrections management systems to process individuals efficiently, securely, and humanely, and to support prisoner rehabilitation.
 INL arranged intelligence training for Salvadoran officials in Colorado, promoting coordination between prison intelligence units and the PNC.
-INL training helped El Salvador classify its inmate population, and facility renovations are providing more secure cell blocks for inmates classified as high risks.
-Two new grants to civil society will reintegrate into society inmates seeking to leave MS-13 and other gangs.
-One grant will speed parole processing at three overcrowded prisons, while the second identifies inmates with histories of good behavior, provides rehabilitative and vocational training, and helps place them with private-sector employers.
+INL training is helping El Salvador classify its inmate population, and facility renovations are providing more secure cell blocks for inmates classified as high risk.
+Two grants to civil society support reintegration of inmates into society with the goals of preventing recidivism and addressing overcrowding in prisons.
+One grant expedites parole processing at several overcrowded prisons, while the second identifies inmates with histories of good behavior, provides rehabilitative and vocational training, and helps place them with private-sector employers.

-Vetted Units – Vetted Units of Salvadoran police and prosecutors, supported by U.S. law enforcement mentors from the Drug Enforcement Administration (DEA), Federal Bureau of Investigation (FBI), and Homeland Security Investigations (HSI)/Immigrations and Customs Enforcement (ICE), build Salvadoran capacity to pursue complex investigations with a U.S. nexus.
-The FBI Transnational Anti-Gang (TAG) unit is the lynchpin of bilateral and international law enforcement cooperation in attacking transnational criminal activities of criminal youth gangs such as MS-13 and Barrio 18.
+Vetted Units – Vetted units of Salvadoran police and prosecutors, supported by U.S. law enforcement mentors from the Drug Enforcement Administration (DEA), Federal Bureau of Investigation (FBI), and Homeland Security Investigations (HSI)/Immigrations and Customs Enforcement (ICE), build Salvadoran capacity to pursue complex investigations with a U.S. nexus.
+The FBI Transnational Anti-Gang (TAG) unit is the lynchpin of bilateral and international law enforcement cooperation in attacking transnational criminal activities of criminal gangs such as MS-13 and Barrio 18.

-Anti-extortion Task Forces – INL established a Business Crimes Task Force (BCTF) and a Transit Crimes Task Force (TCTF) to address widespread extortion of individual citizens and small-business owners, often cited by Salvadorans as their primary security concern and a major driver of migration.
+Anti-Extortion Units – INL established a Business Crimes Task Force (BCTF) and a Transit Crimes Task Force (TCTF) to address widespread extortion of individual citizens and small-business owners, often cited by Salvadorans as their primary security concern and a major driver of migration.
 The San Salvador BCTF successfully dismantled four extortion networks organized by the transnational MS-13 and Barrio 18 gangs, achieving a 96 percent conviction rate.
-In 2016, these units contributed to Operation Jaque, El Salvador’s first effort to dismantle MS-13 financial structures, and the Attorney General’s Office expanded the BCTF concept to 19 smaller “anti-extortion units” located in each of El Salvador’s 19 departments, with efforts coordinated by a National Anti-Extortion Coordinator.
+In 2016, these units contributed to Operation Jaque, El Salvador’s first effort to dismantle MS-13 financial structures, and the Attorney General’s office expanded the BCTF concept to 19 smaller “anti-extortion units” located in each of El Salvador’s 19 departments, with efforts coordinated by a National Anti-Extortion Coordinator.
 In 2018, El Salvador’s Organized Crime Court convicted 61 members of MS-13 arrested in Operation Jaque.
-In 2017 and 2018, the increasingly coordinated network of task forces operating in El Salvador executed a second MS-13 financial takedown, Operation Tecana, and contributed to Operation Escudo Regional, in which authorities coordinated to dismantle MS-13 cells across the Northern Triangle and United States, resulting in the arrest of over 1,800 gang members in El Salvador alone.
+In 2017 and 2018, the increasingly coordinated network of task forces operating in El Salvador carried out additional MS-13 financial takedowns and contributed to Operations Regional Shield I-III, in which authorities coordinated to dismantle MS-13 cells across the Northern Triangle and United States, resulting in the arrest of over 1,800 gang members in El Salvador alone.

-Anti-Corruption – INL works with the Attorney General to strengthen the Corruption Crimes Unit to investigate cases involving corrupt public officials with training from the Office of Overseas Prosecutorial Development Assistance and Training, including support for financial investigations and the management of seized assets.
-The United Nations Office on Drugs and Crime also supports a broad capacity building program to strengthen anti-corruption measures in the Ministry of Justice and Security, the Attorney General’s Office, and the Supreme Court of Justice.
-INL works with the Embassy of Canada to train security personnel in VIP protection for prosecutors and judges who face risk of retaliation and in 2017 INL donated six armored vehicles to the Attorney General’s Office.
+Anti-Corruption – INL works with the Attorney General to strengthen the corruption crimes unit to investigate cases involving corrupt public officials with training from the Office of Overseas Prosecutorial Development Assistance and Training (OPDAT), including support for financial investigations and the management of seized assets.
+The United Nations Office on Drugs and Crime (UNODC) also supports a broad capacity-building program to strengthen anti-corruption measures in the Ministry of Justice and Security, the Attorney General’s Office, and the Supreme Court of Justice.
+INL works with the Embassy of Canada to train security personnel in VIP protection for prosecutors and judges who face risk of retaliation.

-Youth Gang Prevention Programs – Gang Resistance Education and Training (G.R.E.A.T) program and the Police Athletic League (PAL) program mitigate the influence of gangs and improve police-community collaboration.
+Youth Gang Prevention Programs – The Gang Resistance Education and Training (G.R.E.A.T) program and the Police Athletic League (PAL) program mitigate the influence of gangs and improve police-community collaboration.
 G.R.E.A.T programming enables police officers to teach youth life skills and provide them with skills to resist the pressure to join gangs.
 PAL, implemented with the help of local NGOs in El Salvador, operates using a similar principle: by organizing police-led after school programs and sporting events in high-crime neighborhoods, PALs keep youth off the streets and in a secure environment in which police are presented as role models and trustworthy figures.
 In 2018, the PAL program went nationwide, now serving 19,495 at-risk youth across all 19 police delegations in El Salvador.